 In May 2016, the FASB published ASU 2016-13: Financial Instruments - Credit losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The main objective of Topic 326 is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 To achieve this objective, the amendments in this update replace the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 In April 2019, the FASB published ASU 2019-04 Codification Improvements to Topic 326, Financial Instruments - Credit Losses, which made certain amendments and corrections to the original codification.
 In May 2019, the FASB published ASU 2019-05 Financial Instruments - Credit losses (Topic 326) which made transitional relief available, specifically allowing the option to elect a fair value option for financial instruments measured at amortized cost.
-In November 2019, the FASB published ASU 2019-10 Codification.
-In November 2019, the FASB published ASU 2019-10 Financial Instruments - Credit losses (Topic 326), which made certain amendments and corrections to the original codification.
-In November 2019, the FASB published ASU 2019-10 Financial Instruments - Credit losses (Topic 326), which made certain amendments or the original codification.
-In November 2019, the FASB published ASU 2019-10 Financial Instruments - Credit losses (Topic 326), which made certain amendments to the effective dates of the new standard.
+In November 2019, the FASB published ASU 2019-11 Codification Improvements to Topic 326, Financial Instruments and corrections to the original codification.
+In November 2019-10 Financial Instruments - Credit losses (Topic 326), which made certain amendments and corrections to the original codification.
+In November 2019, the FASB published ASU 2019-10 Financial Instruments - Credit losses (Topic 326), which made certain amendments to Topic 326, Financial Instruments - Credit losses (Topic 326), which made certain amendments to the effective dates of the new standard.
 The amendment is effective for the Company for years beginning after December 15, 2022 including interim periods with those years.
-The Company is currently evaluating the impact of this accounting standard, but it is expected that the new standard may result in additional credit losses being recorded.
+On March 9, 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-03 Codification Improvements to Financial Instruments.
+The C